apache/incubator-crail-website/_posts/blog/2017-11-07-rdmashuffle.md

 SparkRDMA with the Wrapper shuffle writer performance slightly better (3-4%) than vanilla Spark whereas the Chunked shuffle writer shows a 30% overhead.
 A quick inspection found that this overhead stems from memory allocation and registration for the shuffle data to be kept in memory between the stages.
-Crail shows a performance improvement of around 235%.
+Crail's shuffle plugin shows performance improvement of around 235%.
 </p>
 </div>
 <br>